WadeWarren1/WadeWarren1.github.io/index.md

-# Welcome to the Game of Thrones Season 7 Prediction Challenge
+# Welcome to the Game of Thrones Season 7 Challenge

 Thanks for submitting your Game of Thrones season 7 predictions!
 Below you will find the Rules, Leaderboard, and Wheel of Predictions.
 These will be updated weekly.
 Good Luck!